bazobehram/solana-transcendence-dao-prototype/Transcendence DAO_prompt-eng.md

 Open Source: Volunteer developer contributions

-This system offers a sustainable tokenomics that truly operates on communist principles, prevents wealth accumulation, and is sustainable!
+This system offers a sustainable tokenomics that truly operates on Collective principles, prevents wealth accumulation, and is sustainable!

 Smart Contract Structure
 Rust